ess-dive-community/essdive-file-level-metadata/csv_dd_instructions/README.md

         b.
 One data dictionary representing all data files.

 2. See the [CSV\_dd\_quick\_guide](csv_dd_quick_guide.md) for more details about completing the template
-3. Enter a new row in the data dictionary for each column/row name in your data matrix.
+3. Enter a new row in the data dictionary for each column/row name in your data matrix

         a.
 Use "\*" wildcard when the description applies to multiple column/row names.

         b.
 For example - if the same description applies to all spectra data column names in the data file(s)